 Yes they do in locations where the seasonal rainfall is not enough

-iii.
-How much water does a potato plant need per day?
+iv.
+How much water does a potato plant need per day?/ How much water do potatoes need after planting?

 Potato requires 1 to 2 inches of water per week